-Giving away free food samples is a great way for a company to advertise their food products, whether tried-and-tested or new products they want their consumers to know about.
+Giving away free food samples is a great way for a company to advertise its food products.

 Today, I’ll list down where you can get free food samples.